pingsaketchoudhary/VulnSightAI/README.md

 Create a file named config.json in the project's root folder.

-Add the following content to the file and paste your key:
+Add the following content and paste your key:

 {
   "GEMINI_API_KEY": "PASTE_YOUR_API_KEY_HERE"
 }

-Important: Do not forget to add config.json to your .gitignore file to keep your API key private.

 usage Usage
-Run the tool from the project's root directory.

-Basic Scan:

-python3 src/main_cli.py --target example.com

-Save JSON Output:

-python3 src/main_cli.py --target example.com --output-json output/results.json

-Generate HTML and PDF Reports:
+Running the Web Dashboard (Recommended) streamlit run web/app.py

+Open your browser and navigate to the local URL provided by Streamlit.

+Running the CLI Tool
+# Basic scan with PDF report
-python3 src/main_cli.py --target example.com --html output/report.html --pdf output/report.pdf
+python3 src/main_cli.py --target example.com --pdf output/report.pdf

 📂 Project Structure
 /VulnSightAI